QDucasse/lectern/README.md

 ### 2004 - Blackburn, Oil and Water High Performance Garbage Collection in Java with MMTk
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+[28/04/2021]

+**Memory Management Toolkit (MMTk)** is written in and for Java.
+It addresses th tension between flexibility and performance with a combination of design features: 1) **Java** as a systems language 2) **Design patterns** 3) Clean **interface between the VM and MMTk** 4) Composition of **policies and mechanisms to define collectors**.

+MMTk groups regions of memory into spaces and implements garbage collection algorithms with a policy that couples a space with an allocation and collection mechanism. *Whole heap* collectors use one policy for most objects while *generational collectors* use one or more.
+A *write barrier* remembers pointers into independently collected spaces.
+For every pointer store, the compiler inserts write-barrier code.
+At execution time, the write-barrier conditionally records pointers between independently collected spaces.

+MMTk implements **allocation and collection mechanisms** (*Bump Pointer, Free-List, Tracing, Reference Counting*) and forms **policies** with the implementations (define *Copy Space MarkSweep Space,* etc.) in order to create collectors (*SemiSpace, MarkSweep, RefCount,* etc.).

+MMTk design is based on *flexibility* and *performance* and uses for that:

+**1) Java as a systems language:**

+ MMTk uses the extension defined by and for Jikes RVM that defines special types for unsafe operations: `VM_Offset` (distance between two addresses), `VM_Word` (value returned by dereferencing an address) and `VM_Address`.
+These **unboxed types** (operations on them never result in allocation) help use pointer arithmetic, casts as well as memory reads and writes.
+Compiler **pragmas** are used to control *inlining* and *interruptibility*.
+Control over inlining helps improve efficiency for system-level code written in an object-oriented style.
+By executing in its own heap, the collector must not scavenge itself and *pre-copies* any GC-related  instances and

+**2) Design Patterns:**

+MMTk uses patterns for efficiency and reuse (*TriColor, RootSet, Adapter, Facade, Iterator* and *Proxy*).
+They are here used for several reasons:

+- **Hot and Cold Paths:** MMTk marks the *hot path* (used frequently and lightweight) with `PragmaInline` and the *cold path* (used rarely and heavyweight) with `PragmaNoInline`.
+This is the case of a copying nursery (copy pointers *-hot-* then acquire new memory *-cold-*).
+- **Local and Global Scopes:** Multi-threaded memory manager performance and correctness depends on a scalable division of local and global context.
+This is done through the **use of classes in MMTk**, it uses an instance with each thread and uses the class to reflect the global state.
+Instance methods operate over heir data without syncronization and access shared state through synchronized global class methods.
+MMTk provides 'local' and 'global' variants of a class,  with N instances of the global class and N x P instances of the local class, each mapped to one global instance.
+- **Prepare and Release Phases:** MMTk uses a high level algorithm to perform the stop-the-world collectors (*prepare, process all work* and *release*).
+The phase are split in global and local steps: `prepareGlobal`,  `prepareLocal`,  **`processAllWork`** , `releaseLocal` and  `releaseGlobal`.
+The `processAllWork` is common to all collectors and consists of processing a collection work queue.
+Each new collector only implements a prepare and release phase.
+- **Multiplexed Delegation:** When the memory manager allocates or traces an *object*, it invokes the corresponding method in the *plan*, which then delegates responsibility to the appropriate *policy*.

+**3) Interface VM/MMTk:**  The interface between the VM and the MMis bidirectional and each side contains ***requirements*** and *features*.
+The key requirements of the MM include *identifying source of pointers*, *providing access to per-object GC  state*, etc.  On the other side, the VM requires that the MM provide allocation, finalization write barrier implementations, soft/weak/phantom references and statistics such as heap size and GC count.

+**4) Composition (Mechanisms, Policies, Plans):** Mechanisms are **collector-neutral**, **highly-tuned** mechanisms include *bump-pointer, free list, large object allocations*.
+Policies implements five policies: *immortal allocation, copying collection, mark-sweep collection, reference counting collection* and *treadmill collection*.
+MMTk maps policies to spaces which are contiguous regions of virtual memory managed by a single policy.
+Each policy follows a local/global pattern.
+A plan is MMTk's highest level of composition, defining the rules by which policies are composed (collection and allocation policy for each object for example).

 ---